CameronCz/FinalProject/README.md

 Our GUI is broken into 3 layers:
 - Main layer:
-this is the layer of the GUI that the userprimarily uses.
+This is the layer of the GUI that the userprimarily uses.
 They can add their most recent expenses on this layer, and their general spending is aggregated here.

 - Budget Layer:
-this layer is for the user to create or edit their budget.
+This layer is for the user to create or edit their budget.
 Here they input their income and adjust their categorical spending based on their own needs.

 - Checking Live Stock Layer:
-this layer helps you check the related live stock information for the past 30 days to help manage your budget and investment.
+This layer helps you check the related live stock information for the past 30 days to help manage your budget and investment.

 ## Installation
 - This project uses the following packages.